FranBowden/grammar-bot/PRIVACY.md

 ## Contact

-Questions about this policy can be sent via [GitHub Issues](https://github.com/FranBowden/grammar-bot/issues) or to francescalbowden@gmail.com.
+Questions about this policy can be sent via [GitHub Issues](https://github.com/FranBowden/grammar-bot/issues)

 ## Changes to This Policy